Designated Safeguarding Leads Training

 The courses that are available are:

-- OWD - Bet You Can Help Now! - Gambling Related Harms
+- Bet You Can Help Now!
+Tackling Gambling Harms

-- OWD - Sex, The Law & The impact of Pornography
+- Sex, The Law and the impact of Phonography

 Please see link for dates and times of the courses, Public Health Training Offer | Public Health Blackpool Council